visionml/pytracking/MODEL_ZOO.md

 as per the VOT protocol.
 As TrackingNet results are obtained using the online evaluation server, only a single run was used for TrackingNet.
 For GOT-10k, 3 runs are used as per protocol.

-The raw results on the AVisT benchmark for the trackers in this repository (see above) and some external trackers is available [here](https://drive.google.com/open?id=1Sacgh5TZVjfpanmwCFvKkpnOA7UHZCY0).
+The raw results on the AVisT benchmark for the trackers in this repository (see above) and some external trackers are available [here](https://drive.google.com/open?id=1Sacgh5TZVjfpanmwCFvKkpnOA7UHZCY0).

 ## VOS